UModeler/UModeler.github.io/_sources/UVEditor/uvtransform.txt

 Separate Transfoming
 =====================
  | Usually transforming polygons affects the adjacent polygons.
-It means that all shared UVs will be transformed together.
+It means that all Overlapped UVs will be transformed together.
 However holding ``SHIFT`` will make you transform elements separately.
-Even though several UVs occupied one position, only one UV will be affected.
+Even though several UVs occupied the same position, only one UV will be affected.

   .. figure:: /images/UModeler_UVEditor_NotHoldingShift.gif
      :scale: 55 %